BLSQ/dhis2/README.md

     org_units.pager.page_count # number of pages
     org_units.pager.total      # number of records

+### Retreive a single element

-You can also retreive a single element using `find`(in this case, all fields are returned by default):
+You can also retreive a single element using its id with `find`(in this case, all fields are returned by default):

     ou = Dhis2.Dhis2::OrganisationUnit.find(id)

+If you have an equality condition or set of equality conditions that should return a single element, you can use `find_by` instead of the longer list option:

+    # Instead of this:
+    data_element = Dhis2::DataElement.list(filter: "code:eq:C27", fields: :all).first

+    # Just do:
+    data_element = Dhis2::DataElement.find_by(code: "C27")

 ## Supported features